Security - Frequently Asked Questions

 SurveyOptic implements data marking and classification, as well as role-based access control.
 This ensures the access is restricted to those who need it, and that the data is only accessible to those who are authorised to see it.
 Where data is marked as PII (personally identifiable information), additional controls are applied to ensure the highest levels of confidentiality.

 Will I be notified if there is a breach?

 Both UK GDPR and EU GDPR require notification within 72 hours of becoming aware of a breach, where feasible.
 We have processes to ensure that we meet this requirement, should this ever be required, and our internal SLA is to notify within 24 hours.

 No product can make you GDPR compliant, as compliance is a process, not a purchase, in much the same way that no guitar manufacturer can promise that buying their guitar will make you a successful rock guitarist.
 However, SurveyOptic provides all of the tools that you need to meet the requirements of GDPR (both UK GDPR and EU GDPR) as well as a range of other data regulations, and we are continually reviewing and expanding the features available.
 This includes responding to data subject access requests, right to erasure, records of processing and a range of other features that will greatly reduce the effort of being, and remaining, compliant with current and future compliance requirements.

-SocialOptic holds a Whole Organisation Cyber Essentials certification and has a published NHS Data Security and Protection Toolkit assessment based on the UK National Data Guardian’s 10 data security standards.
+SocialOptic holds a Whole Organisation Cyber Essentials Plus certification and has a published NHS Data Security and Protection Toolkit assessment based on the UK National Data Guardian’s 10 data security standards.
+This means that our security is externally tested and audited.
 SocialOptic is registered with the ICO in the UK - ZA092349.